sut-ai/notes/notebooks/advanced_heuristics/index.md

 Discussing more specifically, original problem has a set of constraints.
 Noe we **ignore some constraints** and solve the expanded problem.
 Since number of constraints have decreased, we have more goal states and our state space expands.

 ***Proof that Relaxing works***

-Consider h as the answer and h' as our heuristic
+Consider Our problem as P. To calculate heuristics in relaxing way, we omit some Constraints and turn P into a more general Problem called P'. then, Consider S as the set of answers that are valid for P, and S' as the set of answers that are valid for P'. then, if you consider h as our answer and h' as our heuristic function, we can say:

-h' = min(S'), h = min(S) &and; S &SubsetEqual; S' &and; &forall; s, s': if s &SubsetEqual; s' &#8658; min(s') &le; min(s) &#8658; h' &le; h
+h' = min(S'), h = min(S) &and; S &SubsetEqual; S'

+And as you know that: &forall; s, s': if s &SubsetEqual; s' &#8658; min(s') &le; min(s)

-As you may have understood, S is a subset of S'.
-Therefore S' is a bigger Space than S that contains all elements of S. So, if you wanna calculate the minimum element of S', besides checking S elements, you should check more elements that aren't in S. So it's probable that you visit an element in S' which is less than the minimum of S. Therefore we can say min(S') is less than or equal to min(S).
+We can conclude that: h' &le; h

  ***Example***